Mara-Amicucci-Analytics/Power-BI-order-management-dashboard/README.md

 A key part of the Orderbook was translating a large number of operational signals into a clear **Sub Owner** and **Next Action**.

-The production logic evaluates multiple conditions in priority order, including:
+The production logic evaluates multiple conditions, including:

 - Order and service status
 - RFS / RFSi status